 Council’s Community Local Law also contains the following requirement:

-- An owner or occupier must not within 4 metres of a street alignment construct or allow to remain in place a side fence of height greater than 1.2 metres and which is beside a driveway or vehicle access way from a premises.
+- an owner or occupier must not within four metres of a street alignment construct or allow to remain in place a side fence of height greater than 1.2 metres and which is beside a driveway or vehicle access way from a premises